rust-mobile/ndk/README.md

 ## Supported NDK versions

-`android-ndk-rs` aims to support at least the `LTS` and `Rolling Release` branches of the NDK, as described on [their wiki](https://github.com/android/ndk/wiki#supported-downloads).
+`ndk` and `ndk-sys` aim to support at least the `LTS` and `Rolling Release` branches of the NDK, as described on [their wiki](https://github.com/android/ndk/wiki#supported-downloads).
 Additionally the `Beta Release` might be supported to prepare for an upcoming release.

 As of writing (2022-10-10) the following NDKs are tested: